-The MMP's activities are made possible by funding received from a number of organisations and individuals who want to make a positive difference to mathematics education and the public understanding of mathematics.
+The MMP's activities are made possible by funding received from a number of organisations and individuals committed to making a positive difference to mathematics education and the public understanding of mathematics.
 We are enormously grateful to all our supporters for their generosity.

-Currently our activities are supported by funding from Cambridge Assessment; Cambridge University Press; an FQXi programme grant; MEI; a Templeton World Charity Foundation grant; Trinity College, Cambridge; and widening participation funding from the colleges of the University of Cambridge to fund the development and delivery of the STEP Support Programme.
+We are very grateful for current funding from Cambridge University Press and Assessment; HEIF; a generous donation from Huawei; MEI; Trinity College, Cambridge; and widening participation funding from the colleges of the University of Cambridge to fund the development and delivery of the STEP Support Programme.

 The University of Cambridge's Department of Applied Mathematics and Theoretical Physics and Department of Pure Mathematics and Mathematical Statistics have been most generous in providing very significant financial and in-kind support; the Faculty of Education has also provided significant support in kind.